diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 ```

 {{% notice warning %}}
-To run the fabric experiment, make sure you have a `cuda` GPU in your device, otherwise change the device from `cuda` to `cpu` (or to another device).
+To run the fabric experiment, make sure you have a `cuda` GPU in your device, otherwise, change the device from `cuda` to `cpu` (or to another device).
 {{% /notice %}}